 4. FABRICATION, FALSIFICATION, AND MISREPRESENTATION.
-Unauthorized altering or inventing of any information or citation that is used in assessing academic work.
+Unauthorized altering or inventing of any information or citation that affects grades given for academic work or attendance.

 Typical Examples Include: Inventing or counterfeiting data or information; falsely citing the source of information; altering the record of or reporting false information about practicum or clinical experiences; altering grade reports or other academic records; submitting a false excuse for a class absence or tardiness in a scheduled academic exercise; lying to an instructor to increase a grade.